domdal/S-Edge_PianoSSM/README.md

 2. Train the model with `train_sc.py`
 3. Within the results_journal folder you can see observe the training run with run id e.g., `Run#0`.
 4. Play with analysis tools and methods
-5. Decide which downsampling, (step-scale) configurations you would like to apply/test.
+5. Decide which downsampling, (step-scale) configurations you would like to apply/test. `test_sc.py` runs a full sweep for a selected model.
 6. `model_export.py` tests a model with differnt step scales and compares the Pytorch vs Numpy accuracy.
-7. Use the generated `model_dict.npy` with the [C++ implementation for S-Edge](https://github.com/embedded-machine-learning/Cpp-NN)
+7. Use the generated `model_dict.npy` with the [C++ implementation for S-Edge](https://github.com/embedded-machine-learning/Cpp-NN), by configuring and running `model_cpp_convert.py`
+8. If desired modify the `cpp_model/test_SEdge.cpp` file to enable benchmarking data.
+9. If porting it to an MCU check out the release [STM implementation](https://github.com/embedded-machine-learning/Cpp-NN/releases/tag/cpp20), especially `nn.hpp`and `nn.cpp` for minimal overhead and C compadability.

 ## Citation